 Do all leaves allow photosynthesis?

 Surprisingly, no!
 The only leaves that can photosynthesise are the ones that contain the chemical chlorophyll.
 So how do you know what leaves contain chlorophyll?
-Easy, chlorophyll is the green pigment in leaves, so if a leave is green, it will photosynthesise.
+Easy, chlorophyll is the green pigment in leaves, so if a leaf is green, it will photosynthesise.

 Chlorophyll is the chemical responsible for converting light energy from the sun into chemical energy.
 This chemical energy is then used to make glucose (C6H12O6) from carbon dioxide (CO2) and water (H2O).